alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 ## Connection Protocol

-Typically a MongoDB connection string will contain a [standard seed list](https://www.mongodb.com/docs/manual/reference/connection-string/#std-label-connections-standard-connection-string-format), which is represented by the `mongodb://` protocol followed by a list of server (ex: `mongodb://localhost:27017,localhost:27018....`).
+Typically a MongoDB connection string will contain a [standard seed list](https://www.mongodb.com/docs/manual/reference/connection-string/#std-label-connections-standard-connection-string-format), which is represented by the `mongodb://` protocol followed by a list of servers (ex: `mongodb://localhost:27017,localhost:27018....`).

 Starting with MongoDB 3.6 instead of having to provide the seed list in the connection string manually a [DNS-constructed seed list](https://www.mongodb.com/docs/manual/reference/connection-string/#std-label-connections-dns-seedlist) could be used as well.
 With this configuration the `mongodb+srv://` protocol is used to communicate both the seed list as well as any options by performing two (2) DNS queries to resolve the following DNS records: [`SRV`](https://en.wikipedia.org/wiki/SRV_record) and [`TXT`](https://en.wikipedia.org/wiki/TXT_record).